-Program DescriptionThe Veterans Death pension is a benefit paid by the Department of Veterans Affairs (VA) to eligible dependents (surviving spouse and/or child) of deceased wartime Veterans whose deaths were not related to military service.
+Program DescriptionSurvivors pension is a needs-based benefit paid by the Department of Veterans Affairs (VA) to surviving spouses and children of deceased wartime Veterans.

 |World War I||World War II||Korea||Vietnam||Gulf War|